-FB filespec {item-id }
+FB filespec {item-id } alt-cmd

 Reads item into 'fast' buffer without first opening file.
 Previous 'fast' buffer contents are destroyed.
 If item-id is omitted, value at current active input buffer pointer location is used.
-The fast buffer is referenced as &O.a, where a is an attribute number.
+The fast buffer is referenced as &0.a, where a is an attribute number.
 This can also be used as a 'scratch' buffer (without using FB).
-Note that '.'and 0 in the reference can be omitted giving compatibility with earlier releases.
+Note that '.' and 0 in the reference can be omitted giving compatibility with earlier releases.

-Syntax elements Description alt-cmd command(s) to be executed if named file cannot be opened (must be on line following FB).
+command(s) to be executed if named file cannot be opened (must be on line following $\mbox{FB}).$ label numeric label.